v8/v8.dev/src/features/_top-level-await.md

 date: 2019-10-08
 tags:
   - ECMAScript
-description: 'Top-level await will soon be available in JavaScript modules!
-No longer will you need to be in an async function to use `await`.'
+description: 'Top-level `await` is coming to JavaScript modules!
+You’ll soon be able to use `await` without needing to be in an async function.'
 ---
 [Top-level `await`](https://github.com/tc39/proposal-top-level-await) enables developers to use the `await` keyword outside of async functions.
 It acts like a big async function causing other modules who `import` them to wait before they start evaluating their body.